— PROJECT NAME

 Following is the Admin's Analytics App, it has 2 views, one is Device view that was the original 1st iteration of this app, and the 2nd view is classroom view, that was later added as other einsOS apps came into the picture.

-Designing details: using colors, shadows to show focused, active, and inactive fields.
+Pattern Library: using colors, shadows to show focused, active, and inactive fields.

 Illustration attributed to @noella